RemoteMetering/geteventstore-promise/README.md

     The content of the projection

     #### mode(optional)
-    The mode of the projection to create, defaults to 'continous'
+    The mode of the projection to create, defaults to 'continuous'

     #### enabled(optional)
     Projection enabled by default, defaults to true

     #### checkpointsEnabled(optional)
-    Should enable checkpoints, defaults to true for continous projections and false for onetime projections
+    Should enable checkpoints, defaults to true for continuous projections and false for onetime projections

     #### emitEnabled(optional)
     Should enable emitting, defaults to false